Bluserena

 From Cagliari to Sassari: an evocative adventure between nature and archaeology

 From Cagliari, take Strada Statale 131 Carlo Felice and follow the signs to Torralba in the heart of north-central Sardinia.
-The route is studded with the remains of 30 nuraghi, mysterious monolithic Bronze Age structures, and 10 giant tombs.
+The route is studded, with the remains of 30 nuraghi, mysterious monolithic Bronze Age structures, and 10 giant tombs.
 The most intriguing archaeological site is undoubtedly the Santu Antine Nuraghe palace complex, which prompted the opening of Torralba’s Nuraghi Valley of Logudoro-Mieliu museum.
 Also, don’t miss the history-rich village of Barumini.
-In Cagliari, two tourist trains offer a scenic ride with breathtaking city vantage points!
+In Cagliari, two tourist trains offer a scenic ride with breathtaking city vantage points.

 Immerse yourself in Sardinia’s authentic history